New taproom opens in downtown Sunbury

-SUNBURY — A Juniata County taproom has opened a permanent location in downtown Sunbury and is hoping for people to come and check out the beers, crated cocktails and wines.
+SUNBURY — A Juniata County taproom has opened a permanent location in downtown Sunbury and is hoping for people to come and check out the beers, curated cocktails and wines.

 Hidden Stories Brewing Company, of Millerstown, announced that its new permanent spot at 235 Market Street is now open for business.